 Bringing an elderly person to live in Jersey

-Normal housing restrictions apply so the ability to live with family or friends is helpful.
-If Social Housing is involved there could be a problem and it would be necessary to seek advice from the Social Housing provider before making plans.
+Normal housing restrictions apply so if it is possible for the elderly person to live with family or friends this is helpful.
+However, if the family or friends live in Social Housing there could be a problem and it would be necessary to seek advice from the Social Housing provider before making plans.

-UK pensioners can have their pensions paid to them while they are living in Jersey, this will be paid at the normal UK rate and not at the higher Jersey rate.
-After five years the pensioner can apply to the Social Security Department to have the Christmas Bonus made up to the Jersey level.
+UK pensioners can have their pensions paid to them while they are living in Jersey.
+The pension will be paid at the normal UK rate.
+After five years the pensioner can apply to Customer and Local Services to have the Christmas Bonus made up to the Jersey level.

-The Social Security Department should be notified when the person arrives in the Island, after six months they can then apply for a Medical Benefits Card.
-For informationon GP sevices for newcomers to Jersey see 10.6.7.L1
+Customer and Local Services should be notified when the elderly person arrives to live in the Island.
+After six months they can then apply for a Medical Benefits Card.

 Some countries have a reciprocal agreement with Jersey meaning that emergency hospital care will be free.
-For people from countries which do not have a reciprocal health care arrangement medical costs need to be met in full so they should ensure they have adequate health insurance.
-See 9.16.16 for information about which countries have reciprocal arrangements with Jersey.
+For people from countries which do not have a reciprocal health care arrangement medical costs need to be met in full so the person coming to live in Jersey should make sure that they have health insurance to cover their needs.
+Click here for information about which countries have reciprocal arrangements with Jersey.